Elaine Cohen: Recognition

 In 2005, the YWCA of Salt Lake City gave Cohen their Outstanding Achievement Award.

 In 2009, Cohen and Riesenfeld were awarded the Pierre Bézier Award of the Solid Modeling Association for their work on B-splines in computer aided geometric design.

+Memory

+To honor her scientific and professional legacy, the Dr. Elaine Cohen Memorial Scholarship Fund was established through AnitaB.org to support women in technology.